RaaLabs/TSIClient/docs/source/quickstart.rst

 Azure account to authenticate makes use of the `azure-identity` Python library from Microsoft.
 You can read on the supported ways of logging in here: https://docs.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python
 (authentication with a Visual Studio token disabled for the TSIClient).
-Authentication using a service principal is only recommended when authentication using Azure is not feasibl.
+Authentication using a service principal is only recommended when authentication using Azure is not feasible.

 Using Azure account & Azure CLI
 +++++++++++++++++++++++++++++++